How to: Elk Hide Tanning with Hair-on

 Materials:

-- Sharp knife and pliers (optional) for fleshing
+- Sharp knife and pliers for fleshing

 - Fine-grain, non-iodized salt (I used ~6lbs for a medium cow elk)

-- Tarp (6x8' was large enough for my hide)
+- Tarp (6x8' did the trick for my hide)

-- A clean, dry work area between 40-70F and free from critters / pets; high temperatures / humidity accelerate bacteria growth, while temperatures too low inhibit drying (not to mention are miserable for working); a heated garage in the winter was perfect
+High temperatures / humidity accelerate bacteria growth, while temperatures too low inhibit drying (not to mention are miserable for working); a heated garage in the winter was perfect

 My process: